The Top 100 Foods High In Polyphenols

 36. Filtered Coffee (214 mg per 100g)

-Drinks can be a rich source of polyphenols of polyphenols too, and coffee is a great example of that.
+Drinks can be a rich source of polyphenols too, and coffee is a great example of that.

 There are various ways to make this drink, and you can use paper filters, French press, or filter coffee makers.